Quantum bounds and device-independent security with rank-one qubit measurements: Randomness estimation

 and all Bob's and Eve's outcomes are uncorrelated.
 We note that, from \eqref{eq:fact_Pi_E}, when extremal POVMs are considered, the saturation $\expval{\mathcal{S}}=1$ implies that the correlations between Alice's measurements and Bob's POVM are extremal in the quantum set, meaning they cannot be reproduced as a convex sum of other correlations in the set \cite{Franz2011} (see Fig.\ \ref{fig:Q_extremal}).
 Indeed, the saturation allows us to deduce all the correlations between Alice and Bob: By replacing $E_e = \openone_E$ and leveraging the invertibility discussed earlier, we can compute the marginals $\expval{\Pi_b}$ from \eqref{eq:sep_cond} and the correlations with Alice through \eqref{eq:Tsirelson_saturated}.
 This proves that the correlations satisfying $\expval{\mathcal{S}}=1$ are unique and therefore extremal.

 For correlations satisfying \eqref{eq:fact_Pi_E}, the guessing probability can be simply computed as

 Indeed

-This result is in agreement with the ones found in \cite{Acin_2016,Woodhead_2020}.
-However, we highlight that the randomness is derived from the boundary condition \eqref{eq:bound_condition_state} and not from the entire joint probability distribution.
+However, we highlight that the randomness is derived, in a device independent scenario, just imposing the saturation of some Bell inequality necessary to deduce \eqref{eq:op_alice}, and the boundary condition \eqref{eq:bound_condition_state}, without the need of explicitly verify the entire joint probability distribution.

 Also, starting from the factorization \eqref{eq:fact_Pi_E}, we can compute the conditional von Neumann entropy to quantify the randomness.
 Indeed, after Bob realizes his measurement, he holds a classical register made of all the possible outcomes weighted by their probability to happen.
 Eve, however, could hold some side information on this result, encoded in the state $\rho_{E}^b$ which is left after the action of $\Pi_b$ on the initial state (and tracing away Alice).
 This can be summarized by introducing the classical-quantum post measurement state, defined as